phoenix0310/VF-dict-new/README.md

-# Tweet-Idea
+# VietFuji-dict
-An app for playing with 140 character limited tweet for idea generation
+An app for make an personal dictionary (with search and add function).
+Made with AngularJS and Firebase